simontaen/Passions/Notes.md

 * Artist fetch could fail and the iTunes Id would be empty then.

 ## General Functionality
+* Assertion failures when using the PVC (see crash logs)
+* Show an [MPProgressHUD](https://github.com/jdg/MBProgressHUD) when waiting is expected and unavoidable (think about earlier caching if you must)

 ### Spotify Integration
 * Fall back to Spotify if Music App does not seem to be used.
-* Add Spotify as a Source (lot's of people don't use Music anymore)
+But to what Artists?
+Current Top Artists?

 ## PageViewController Container
 * flickering when the transition gets aborted